vmware-archive/mobile-flows-connectors-common-libraries/README.md

 ### getConnectorBaseUrl(req)
 It takes Express request object and returns the connector's base URL.
 This is the URL to be used by anyone trying to access the connector externally.
-Function respects x-forwarded headers for identifying the original host request by the caller.
+For identifying the original host request by the caller this reads x-forwarded headers.

 Example
 ```$xslt